Charles702/Boeing_AR_MachineLearning/README.md

 # Boeing_AR_tools
+This library is used for Boeing AR project,

 version 1:
-libraries used in Boeing AR project

-rendering models
+- rendering models
-ml models
+- ml models
+- optimization models
+- image processing

-use setup for pip
+-  use setup for pip